oliveirahenrique70/appsilon/README.md

 ## Features

-The R pipelines contains the following projects:

-* ```fast_XC50_analysis.R```
-The pipeline is used on the BiochemQC and MPro experiments.
-The code is

-* longitudinal_biochemqc
+All R pipelines are in the ```src``` folder of the repository, the pipelines are the following:

+* ```fast_XC50_analysis.R``` : This pipeline perform the data anlysis for the *BiochemQC* and *MPro* experiments.
+The code uses as input data an Excel and a Extensible Markup Language files obtained using two different equipments BMG and D300

-The pipeline is used on to create a logitudinal analysis of BiochemQC experiments devoloped during time.
+* ```longitudinal_biochemqc.R``` : The pipeline is used on to create a logitudinal analysis of BiochemQC experiments devoloped during time.

+* ```pCRC.R``` :

-Beyond that, there are also Python tests with the objectove of
+Beyond that, the repository also contains tests, created in Python, with the objectove of making sure the R pipelines are been correctly build.
+These test are on the code called ```test_biochemqc.py```

 ## Tecnology